5. Classes

 print_r($obj2);

-// assigns the reference (address) of object2 to object3
+// assigns the reference (address) from object2 to object3

-// $obj2 and $obj3 are now the same variable
+// $obj2 and $obj3 are then one and the same variable

 $obj3 = &$obj2;